 - Never call phone numbers from unsolicited emails sent to you

-- If there is any doubt who is calling, let the caller leave a message at your voicemail
+- If there is any doubt about who is calling, let the caller leave a message on your voicemail